kfahn22/gears/README.md

 `return (l - 1) / (l + 1);`
 `}`

 In the first row of images, I am rendering the gear curves in 2D.
 In the first version, I am rendering 120 curves with 10 spokes and a = 1, b = 10 (which were the parameters suggested by Mathword).
 In the second version, I am rendering 30 curves with 6 spokes with a and b the same.
 In the third version, I am rendering 10 curves with 8 spokes with random a and b.
 In all versions, I vary the scale of the curves.
-If you open the link to the p5 sketch, it will rotate but I was not able to get a good GIF (they were too pixelated).

 In the second row, I have created a grid of gears and am varying the parameters to create a pattern.
 Note that this is not technically a tiling because the gears are overlapping.
 I am using Daniel Shiffman's code from the [Lissajous Challenge](https://thecodingtrain.com/challenges/116-lissajous-curve-table) to create the grid.